Casa de Mi Padre poster

 Synthesis

-Armando leads the final assault against Onza's forces in an over-the-top action finale.
-He combines his ranching skills with newfound courage, defeats the cartel, resolves the conflict with Raul, and claims his place as protector of the family.
+Armando leads a final assault against Onza, combining his simple rancher skills with newfound courage.
+The climactic showdown resolves the cartel threat and Armando claims his place as protector of his family's legacy.